baryhuang/mcp-openmemory/README.md

 - **Recent History**: Access recent conversations within configurable time windows
 - **Local Database**: Uses SQLite for persistent storage without external dependencies

+## ⚠️ Important

+**You must configure `MEMORY_DB_PATH` to a persistent location to avoid losing your conversation history when Claude Desktop closes.** If not configured, the database defaults to `./memory.sqlite` in a temporary location that may be cleared when the application restarts.

 ## Configuration